ogabriel/setuper/README.md

 # Setuper

-Aplication to handle everything related to your Arch Linux instalation
+Aplication to handle everything related to your system and dotfiles!

 ## Configuration